alphagov/govuk-knowledge-graph-gcp/README.md

 ## Access and permissions

 People are granted access by membership of Google Groups.
 Other Google Cloud Platform projects are granted access via service accounts.
+Access is granted by editing each environment's tfvars file, such as `terraform-dev/environment.auto.tfvars`.

 ### Google Groups